What is a Fulfillment Center? Top 10 Benefits of Using Fulfillment Warehouse for eCommerce Businesses in 2023

 If you are still using legacy inventory software, you are bound to struggle.
 The modern, automated software systems of today, with their large data-crunching abilities, cloud connectivity, real-time data processing and insight-generation using AI and ML tools, enable you to manage your inventory quickly and efficiently.

 Shrinkage is a fancy term for breakage, damage and theft.
 Select a fulfillment company that offers a zero-shrinkage policy which means that once the fulfillment center confirms and records your products, all items will be accounted for.
-In case products go missing or get damaged on their watch, they have a reimbursement policy.
+If products go missing or get damaged on their watch, they have a reimbursement policy.

 Complicated Fulfillment Software